 It is perfect for a smoked brisket sandwich or to add to other dishes.
 If you have leftover brisket, and you might because it comes in large cuts, there are other recipes.
 It’s great for tacos, nachos, meaty mac ‘n cheese, or adding to pasta or rice-based dishes.
 I have a great recipe for Mesquite Smoked Dry Rub Brisket that I used for this recipe.

 Smoking brisket is my favourite cooking method for this cut of meat, but it does take a while!
 Somewhere between 30 to 60 minutes per pound of brisket is a good rule of thumb.
 This means a 16-pound brisket will take around 11 hours at 275 degrees F, so start it early in the morning!
 My smoked brisket recipe is a good one!

 You need to cook the meat until it’s at least 195 degrees F in the center.
 If you accidentally overcook your brisket, it can still go in a stew, shepherd’s pie or chilli recipe.
 ‘Burnt ends’ are popular in Texas.
 In fact some people like those best.
 Burnt ends are the crispy brisket ends with plenty of BBQ sauce.
 So don’t throw them out or feed them to your dog.

-Tasty Side dishes for this Smoked Brisket Sandwich
+Side Dishes for a Smoked Brisket Sandwich

 How to Make Homemade Pickled Red Onions